 Type of car

-The roads in Flores are in good condition so in our opinion, the most basic and smallest car (the cheapest) is usually more than enough.
-In any case, depending on your preferences (if you are 5 people or even more, or if you prefer an automattic or more powerful car) most companies have cars for all tastes.
+In general, the roads in Flores are in good condition so in our opinion, the most basic and smallest car (the cheapest) is usually more than enough.
+In any case, depending on your preferences (if you are 5 people or even more, or if you prefer an automatic and/or a more powerful car) most companies have cars for all tastes.
 Use DiscoverCars filters if you have preferences to be able to compare the prices of various companies for the type of vehicle you prefer.
+Keep in mind that the more requirements you have, the harder it will be to find something at a good price (for example, automatic cars are few and far between).

 Extras (GPS, additional driver, baby seats, etc.)